-- CustomVue[TM] LASIK is a permanent operation to the cornea and is irreversible. - CustomVue LASIK may not eliminate the need for reading glasses, even if you never have worn them before. - Your vision must be stable for at least one year before CustomVue LASIK.
-You will need written evidence that your nearsightedness with or without astigmatism has changed less than 0.50 diopters. - Pregnant and nursing women should wait until they are not nursing and not pregnant to have the surgery. - You are not a good candidate if you have degenerative or autoimmune diseases, or have a condition that makes wound healing difficult. - CustomVue LASIK may result in some discomfort.
+- CustomVue LASIK is a permanent operation to the cornea and is irreversible. - CustomVue LASIK may not eliminate the need for reading glasses, even if you never have worn them before. - Your vision must be stable for at least one year before CustomVue LASIK.
+You will need written evidence that your mixed astigmatism has changed less than 0.5 diopter. - Pregnant and nursing women should wait until they are not nursing and not pregnant to have the surgery. - You are not a good candidate if you have degenerative or autoimmune diseases, or have a condition that makes wound healing difficult. - CustomVue LASIK may result in some discomfort.
 The surgery is not risk-free.
-Please read this entire booklet, especially the sections on Benefits and Risks before you agree to the surgery. - Alternatives to CustomVue LASIK include, but are not limited to, glasses, contact lenses, non-custom LASIK and PRK, IOL implantation, intracorneal rings, RK, and ALK. - Some people, such as military pilots, have job-related vision requirements that cannot be met by having CustomVue LASIK. - Before considering laser vision correction you should: - a.
-Have a complete eye examination. - Talk with one or more eye care professionals about the potential benefits of laser refractive surgery, and the complications, risks, and time required for healing.
+Please read this entire booklet, especially the sections on Benefits and Risks before you agree to the surgery. - Alternatives to CustomVue LASIK include, but are not limited to, glasses, contact lenses, non-custom LASIK and PRK, RK, and ALK. - Some people, such as military pilots, have job-related vision requirements that cannot be met by having CustomVue LASIK. - Before considering laser vision correction you should: - a.
+Have a complete eye examination. - b.
+Talk with one or more eye care professionals about the potential benefits of laser refractive surgery, and the complications, risks, and time required for healing.